mindbat/myshelf/README.md

 ## Examples

-See myshelf.core and the scripts in the bin/ directory for an example cli application built using myshelf.
+See myshelf.socket and the scripts in the bin/ directory for an example cli application built using myshelf.